hoodiecrow/ConsTcl/README.md

 ```

 The `expand-for/and` procedure expands the `for/and` macro.
 It returns an `and`
-construct containing the iterations of the first clause (multiple clauses
+construct containing the iterations of the clauses.
-isn't implemented yet).

 ```
 proc ::constcl::expand-for/and {exps env} {